Skip to main content

 Fresh Tropical Fruit Platter

-Mangoes, papayas, bananas, and passion fruit - nature's island dessert.
+Mangoes, papayas, bananas, and passion fruit, served as is.
+The default island dessert.

 vegetarianvegangluten-free